NiklasNiggemann/DuckDB/duckdb_polars_pandas/ReadMe.md

 Benchmarks are conducted using a robust, **modular, and fully CLI-driven** setup.
 The framework supports three benchmarking modes:

 - **Cold:** Each run is executed in a new subprocess, eliminating caching effects and simulating a "cold start."
-- **Hot:** All runs are executed in the same process, measuring performance with potential caching effects.
+- **Warm:** All runs are executed in the same process, measuring performance with potential caching effects.
+Additionally, the script is executed 5 times before the measurement, to minimize noise and ensure detailed portraile of the memory efficiency of repeated execution with the help of caching.

 Each operation is executed multiple times (default: 10), and the median, minimum, maximum, and span (max - min), mean, standard deviation and Coefficient of variation are reported for both execution time (in seconds) and memory usage (in MB).